-In an effort to provide additional services to our small communities, the NEP has begun partnering with NDEQ's Waste Management Division's Planning & Aid unit.
-This effort is intended to ensure communities are aware, and take advantage, of the resources available in various NDEQ waste management grant programs.
+The program has increased efforts to ensure communities are aware, and take advantage, of the resources available in various NDEQ waste management grant programs.
 Those grant programs include: Waste Reduction and Recycling Incentive Grants; Litter Reduction and Recycling Grants; Illegal Dumpsite Cleanup; and the Landfill Disposal Fee Rebate Program.
 NEP assists in grant reviews and other areas as needed.